karlbuscheck/exploring_linear_vs_polynomial_regression/README.md

 ## Acknowledgements

-This notebook is built on top of a lecture by Tao Li, Associate Professor in the department of Information & Analytics at the Leavey School of Business at Santa Clara University.
+This notebook is built on top of a lecture by Tao Li, Associate Professor in the Department of Information & Analytics at the Leavey School of Business at Santa Clara University.
 Thanks to the professor for designing lectures that inspire further exploration.